 At the April 16 Student Senate meeting, attendance was the hot topic of the night.
 The Fly Fishing Club’s re-application for recognition, after having missed too many Senate meetings and their attendance hearing, came under scrutiny from the Senate.
 Despite claiming to have about 20 holdover members from last semester, the Co-Presidents also claimed that they were unaware of the attendance requirement and thought that Secretary Helmstetter’s emails warning them of their imminent de-recognition was “a scam.”

 The Beekeeping Club was Senate-Recognized tonight.
-President Jean Eckert ‘20 said that there are beekeeping members of Gettysburg staff who have offered to help the club start; bees can be ordered in the mail, and one possible location for the hives is the roof of Servo.
+President Juan Eckert ‘20 said that there are beekeeping members of Gettysburg staff who have offered to help the club start; bees can be ordered in the mail, and one possible location for the hives is the roof of Servo.

 The Senate also considered an official opinion on Senate picking the student members of task forces and administrative committees.
-This opinion was also passed with minimal discussion; it was noted that this amendment is non-binding, but also actionable.
+This opinion was also passed with minimal discussion; it was noted that this amendment is non-binding but also actionable.
 The Policy Committee now has precedent for creating a procedure for appointing such members and could possibly work on such an insert for the constitution.